Figuring out what to do when you can’t sleep can be daunting, but there are solutions! Here’s how to calm your mind and finally get some rest.

 Drink Tea or Hot Milk

-There are many herbal tea options that encourage restful sleep.
-Sleepy Time Tea is a popular brand of bedtime tea that is said to help calm your mind and soothe your body so that you can get into bed feeling relaxed.
+Many herbal tea options encourage restful sleep.
+Sleepy Time Tea is a popular brand of bedtime tea that is said to help calm your mind and soothe your body so that you can get better sleep.

 In addition, any tea that has chamomile or lavender in it may help relax your entire body and mind to get a good night’s sleep.
-Just make sure that your tea doesn’t have caffeine in it.
+Just make sure that your choice doesn’t have caffeine in it.

 If you aren’t a fan of tea, try hot milk instead.
 A warm beverage before bed may be soothing to you and allow you to calm yourself.

 I know what you are thinking – do these really work or is it some kind of placebo?
 The truth is, the tea or milk may or may not help you relax and help calm your mind, but the process of making and drinking the tea or the milk can.

 Create The Right Environment

 If you are going to do anything well, you have to have the right tools.
 If you are having a tough time calming your mind so that you can get to sleep, see what you can do to help yourself.

 Attempt Sleep Hypnosis

-Android and Apple phones that will help calm your mind when you can’t sleep.
+Whether you opt for a sleep hypnosis app or a meditation app, there are many free apps on both Android and Apple phones that will help calm your mind when you’re having sleep issues.
 The trick is to try a bunch.
-Eventually you will find the right one for you.
+Eventually, you will find the right one for you.

 Listen to the app right before bed or make it part of your daily ritual during a time that works best for you.
 Anything that allows you to calm yourself at all during the day will allow you to relax a little more at night as well.

-There are things you can do though, and you owe it to your own sense of well-being to try to do what you can for yourself.
-You can’t help anyone if you don’t take care of yourself first, so do yourself a favor and try to get some rest.
+There are things that you can do though, and you owe it to your sense of well-being to try to do what you can for yourself.
+You can’t help anyone else if you don’t take care of yourself first, so do yourself a favor and try to get some rest.